Zarbuz/FileToVox/README.md

-# What is SchematicToVox ?
+# What is FileToVox ?

-SchematicToVox is a console program which allow you to convert a schematic file (Minecraft save) into a vox file (Magicavoxel).
+FileToVox is a console program which allow you to convert a file into a vox file (Magicavoxel).
+Current file support:
+- .schematic
+- .png
+- .asc
 It support world region, so you can convert a terrain bigger than 126^3 voxels !

-You can also convert an image (only PNG) also with support of world region !
-(So you can convert a picture bigger than 126 * 126 pixels)
-And you can create terrain from heightmap like in Magicavoxel Viewer directly !

 # How use it ?